 Privacy and Security in Cloud/Fog Networking.

 Cloud Data Centers (CDCs) have become a key aspect of the Internet Information and Communication Technology (IICT) sector.
 CDCs are facing with several issues like energy, electricity, carbon footprint, and some other environmental problems.
 Researchers often use several techniques to manage the energy inside and outside CDCs, e.g., temperature management technologies, virtualization, consolidations, VM/workload migrations, right-sizing, the use of some complex admission controls or new estimations of the incoming workloads, in order to avoid spikes or troughs in workload or SLA violations.
-The problem will be more problematic while the cloud service demands rises by rising the mobile applications and leads to utilizing emerging technologies, especially Fog technology in the CDCs.
+The problem will be more problematic while the cloud service demands rise by raising mobile applications and leads to utilizing emerging technologies, especially Fog technology in the CDCs.
 In 2018, several issues were reported for CDCs, including security issues (i.e., switch and controller vulnerabilities and denial of service) and privacy issues (i.e., cloud data breaches, insufficient identity, credential, and access management, and cloud application account hijacking).
-These problems become more critical when the cloud traffic rate increases by virtue of increasing the number of cloud applications on mobile devices, and consequently, security and privacy become more complicated in CDC assurance.
+These problems become more critical when the cloud traffic rate increases by virtue of increasing the number of cloud applications on mobile devices.
+Consequently, security and privacy become more complicated in CDC assurance.

-In this way, to mitigate the raised issues, we introduced the concept of [Fog Data Center] and introduce [Networked Fog Centers].
+In this way, to mitigate the raised issues, we introduced the concept of [Fog Data Center] and [Networked Fog Centers].
 We also implemented these concepts in various real datasets and analyzed the CDC challenges, esp., tested on SDNs [with failure security issues] and [without failure security issues], [tested on WSNs], [mutually address cost/electricity of CDCs], tests on [distributed fog structure], and most recent one tested on [smart city network].
-More info (including our software, and a source code and demo video) can be found [HERE].
+More info (including our software, and source code and demo video) can be found [HERE].

 Wireless Sensor Networks (WSNs) Security and Privacy.